-- 1. Your name, campus address, phone and email. - 2.
-Name of project or title of the work to be adapted (need not be the "final" title) - 3.
-Conflicts that would prevent you from hosting your project during a given quarter. - 4.
+- 1. Your name and email. - 2.
+Name of project or title of the work to be presented (need not be the final title). - 3.
+Brief description (one to two paragraphs) of the performance. - 4.
+Conflicts that would prevent you from hosting your project during a given quarter. - 5.
 Information about permission, if you wish to perform a copyrighted work.